mota494/42_Born2BeRoot/README.md

 `sudo chage -l user`: to check the password policy for the user given

-`sudo chage -M user 30`: to set the expiricy date for 30 days
+`sudo chage -M 30 user`: to set the expiricy date for 30 days

-`sudo chage -m user 2`: to set the minimum ammount of time untill the user can change a password again
+`sudo chage -m 2 user`: to set the minimum ammount of time untill the user can change a password again

 ### Create a sudo log file